jbrunton/jenkins-ghprp/README.md

 |pr.targetBranch   |The target branch                |`master`           |
 |pr.targetBranchRef|Ref name for the target branch   |`origin/master`    |
 |pr.mergeRef       |Ref of the merge commit          |`origin/pr/101`    |

+### What happens if there's no pull request open?

+The step raises an error.
+It assumes a workflow where a pull request is required in order for the changes to be staged:

+    java.lang.RuntimeException: Expected to find one pull request for this branch, but found 0

+It also fails if there is more than 1 pull request open.